mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 which can be plotted in your favorite graphing software package.
 When you look at these plots you will see that the Chao1 curves continue to climb with sampling; however, the inverse Simpson diversity indices are relatively stable.
-In otherwords, it isn\'t really possible to compare the richness of these communities based on the Chao1 index, but it is with the inverse Simpson index.
+In otherwords, it isn't really possible to compare the richness of these communities based on the Chao1 index, but it is with the inverse Simpson index.
 As a quick aside, it is important to point out that Chao1 is really a measure of the minimum richneess in a community, not the full richness of the community.
 One method often used to get around this problem is to look at rarefaction curves describing the number of OTUs observed as a function of sampling effort.
-We\'ll do this with the [rarefaction.single](rarefaction.single)
+We'll do this with the [rarefaction.single](rarefaction.single)
 command: